-Using crops by sowing, planting and may it be through artificial methods have a greater impact in conserving water.
-The natural and artificial regeneration of vegetation is a dynamic procedure by which life recolonizes land when the vegetation has been somewhat or completely devastated.
+Regeneration is 'the renewal of a forest crop by natural or artificial means.
+Using crops by sowing, planting, and may it be through artificial methods.
+These have a greater impact on conserving water.
+The natural and artificial regeneration of vegetation is a dynamic procedure.
+Life recolonizes land when the vegetation has been somewhat or completely devastated.
 Life restores the lost ground through the instrument of the progression of species.

-4. Maintain and improve quality of water
+4. Maintain and improve the quality of water

-5. Rising awareness on water conservation
+5. Raising awareness of water conservation